thecrypt0naut/crypt0guides/README.md

 Here you will find my step-by-step masternode setup guides for specific coins.
 The aim is to let people with little knowledge of linux set up effective and secure masternodes as easily as possible.

-If I've helped you on your crypto journey and you want to support me, any spare BTC is welcome: `38ZpM7YDKJXP8FjRHWCihdjiKcsVnoNffc`
+If I've helped you on your crypto journey and you want to say thanks, any spare BTC is welcome: `38ZpM7YDKJXP8FjRHWCihdjiKcsVnoNffc`

 ---